Jintram/Jintram/readme.md

 # About Martijn

 I apply data science methods, image analyses and bio-informatic analyses to biological data.

-I am currently member of the Data Science team at the UvA biology department, and embedded in the Goedhart/Gadella research group (http://www.molcyto.nl/), where I perform (image) analysis of advanced microscopy.
+I am currently member of the [biological Data Science Center](http://biodsc.nl) at the UvA biology department, embedded in the Goedhart/Gadella research group (http://www.molcyto.nl/), and part of the [Van Leeuwenhoek Centre for Advanced Microscopy (LCAM)](http://www.lcam-fnwi.nl/).

 <!--Currently, I'm working in the Van Rooij lab at the Hubrecht.
 See https://github.com/vanrooij-lab/ for some of the repositories I recently worked on that are public. -->